CiscoISE/ciscoise-terraform-automation-aws-nodes/readme.md

   - Existing s3 bucket can be used to store the backend files.
 If you want to create a new bucket, Refer this documentation - [How to create a s3 bucket](https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html)
   - After creating s3 bucket, make sure to update the bucket name in the [least privilege access policy](./docs/terraform-policy.json#L206)

-5. As ISE is launched in a Private VPC, Currently EC2 machines are accessible for all IPs and Ports.
-To allow access for ISE specific ports and protocols, you can update the 'Inbound Rules' and 'Outbound Rules' accordingly on the AWS Console.
-Please updates Security Group named- "ISE-Security-group".
-This security group is created for the Cisco ISE instances by this module itself.

 ## Terraform module structure